THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 There are plenty of great places to eat in La Digue, especially if you want to get a local taste.

 This restaurant is just a few hundred feet from the jetty and is a bit nicer (although, it’s island-nice, not upscale-resort nice).
 We had dinner here with Kyle and Lauren.
 Lauren and I both had fish, David had ribs (which were surprisingly good) and Kyle tried the local staple, octopus curry (which he loved).
-Cocktails were great, and the ambiance was lovely.
+The cocktails were great, and the ambiance was lovely.

 We loved this place so much we went twice!
 We took each set of friends here.
 The view is stunning, with the restaurant being on the water’s edge in a palapa.
 It’s definitely great to come for lunch or sunset – after it gets dark there’s not much to see.
 Lunch is a limited menu, but it doesn’t matter – order the seafood tacos!
 They come either fried fish or grilled shrimp, and they were so very good!